SALE on heaviest-duty 5oz woven geotextile soil fabric

-For over 30 years, we have sold only the best professional grade, lifetime-plus service, hydrophilic breathable treated, rot-proof polypropylene, extra heavy-duty 35 mil Woven 5 ounce geotextile soil fabric.
+For over 30 years, we have sold only the best professional grade, lifetime-plus service, hydrophilic breathable treated, rot-proof polypropylene, extra heavy-duty 35 mil Woven 5 ounce geotextile septic leach field soil fabric.
 This superior soil drainage fabric is your best choice for durability and longevity in French drains, septic leach fields, rockbeds, ditches, road and soil stabilization since it won't decompose.
-Never install low cost non-woven 'weed barrier' landscaping fabric.
-Our tightly Woven, heaviest weight available, pure polypropylene soil drainage fabric is far superior for foundation French draining, retaining walls, soil retention, lining ditches and rock beds, and septic system pipe-in-gravel or chamber or pressurized mound leach fields.
+Never install cheap non-woven 'weed barrier' landscaping fabric.
+Our tightly Woven, heaviest weight available, pure polypropylene soil drainage fabric is far superior for foundation French drains, retaining walls, soil retention, lining ditches and rock beds, and septic system pipe-in-gravel or chamber or pressurized mound leach fields.
 Cheap non-woven weed barrier landscaping fabrics are made with single strands of thread sealed together with heat or adhesives.
-Their cheap non-woven bonding method eventually tears apart when soil shifts.
-Non-woven fabrics will degrade over time, allowing ever more sediment to pass through.
-Click for engineering specifications and MSDS sheet.
+Their flimsy non-woven bonding method eventually tears apart as soil shifts.
+Non-woven fabrics degrade over time, allowing ever more sediment to pass through.
+Click here for engineering specifications and MSDS sheet.
+Please email service@thenaturalhome.com with any questions or concerns.

 3 foot wide by...